SanthoshKumar9028/shopping-cart/README.md

-# Basic Online Shoping Application
+# Basic Online Shopping Cart Application
 Created to implement the basic knowlege of React + Typescript.